sean-maclane/cpsc-449-group-c-project/RUNBOOK.md

 ------------
 Load Testing
 ------------
-Before load testing, open a separate terminal and follow the instructions in the runbook for starting a server under orchestration.
-The load test will run until you press ctr+c.
+Before load testing, open a separate terminal and follow the instructions in the runbook for starting a server under "Orchestration".

 Please note that this generates so much data that it overwhelms the SQLite database, and eventualy the db locks up.
 This would not happen if we were running a database such as MySQL, but that is out of the scope of this project.

+The load test will run until you press ctrl+c.
+When finished, you can end the forman task in its tab by pressing ctrl+c there as well.

 ```
 $ locust -f locustfile.py --host=http://localhost:3000 --headless -u 100 -r 10